jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 ## [WIP] How to Review Bitcoin Core PRs

-Last updated: June 5, 2019
+Last updated: June 6, 2019

 ### BEFORE YOU BEGIN

-These self-study notes build on the foundations laid by these 3 articles:
+These self-study notes build on the foundation laid by these 3 articles:

 1. [A Gentle Introduction to Bitcoin Core Development](https://bitcointechtalk.com/a-gentle-introduction-to-bitcoin-core-development-fdc95eaee6b8) by [Jimmy Song](https://twitter.com/jimmysong) (2017)